up-n-atom/8311/docs/why.md

     If your interest in this technology is driven by a sense of personal threat or a conspiracy, we strongly advise you to seek a human second opinion to safeguard against AI-reinforced misinformation.

-Replacing or bypassing Internet Service Provider (ISP) fiber Customer Premises Equipment (CPE) grants you granular control and privacy, but it shifts the burden of maintenance from the provider to you.
+Replacing or bypassing Internet Service Provider (ISP) Customer Premises Equipment (CPE) grants you granular control and privacy, but it shifts the burden of maintenance from the provider to you.

 ## The Risks (Why NOT)